Events Archive: 2014 | 2015 | 2016 | 2017 | 2018 | 2020 | 2021 | 2022 | 2023 | 2024 | 2025 | Upcoming Events

 Public Welcome Chapter Meeting Program/Speaker Presentation Wheelchair Accessible Public Restroom Free Public Parking Drinking Fountains

-Birds are a joy to watch, and bringing them closer is fun, engaging, dramatic, even educational.
 Birds’ needs are simple, and providing those needs through your choices of plants, trees, and even garden ornaments can make all the difference in what types of birds you see and hear in your landscape.
-Research shows that even small changes in individual yards can make a difference in local populations.
-This program will discuss how and why to make your property a haven for birds and a delight for yourself and others.
+Our presenter Donna Kenski, of Lake County Audubon will discuss how to make your property a haven for birds and a delight for yourself and others.

 September 2025